This is the multi-page printable view of this section. Click here to print.

 Detailed description

-Cluster FabricRequiredSetting of a group of GPU Node servers that can apply GPU Direct RDMA together
+Cluster FabricRequiredConfigure a group of GPU Node servers that can apply GPU Direct RDMA together

-• Optimal GPU performance and speed can be secured only within the same Cluster Fabric
+• Optimal GPU performance and speed can be achieved only within the same Cluster Fabric

-• When creating a new Cluster Fabric, select *New Input > Node pool, then enter the name of the Cluster Fabric to be created
+• When creating a new Cluster Fabric, *New Input > select Node pool, then enter the name of the Cluster Fabric to create

-• To add to an existing Cluster Fabric, select Existing Input > Node pool, then select the already created Cluster Fabric
+• To add to an existing Cluster Fabric, Existing Input > select Node pool, then select the previously created Cluster Fabric

 Table.
 GPU Node Cluster Fabric selection items